 If you opt to go the route of a pre-made template on a website, you don’t have to worry about a custom designer being booked and turnaround time is much less.
 Many pre-made template websites can get your Save the Dates or wedding invitations to you within 2–3 weeks.

 While bespoke invitation designers aren’t present on your wedding day (unless they’re doing onsite sign lettering), it’s important to consider that our busy season may not be the same as the traditional wedding season.
-By booking as early as you can—even up to a year in advance—you’re ensuring that your save the dates, wedding invitations, and day-of items will be blocked out on our design calendar.
+By booking as early as you can—even up to a year or more in advance—you’re ensuring that your save the dates, wedding invitations, and day-of items will be blocked out on our design calendar.

 Standard turnaround time for custom stationery design is anywhere between 4–6 months before the wedding date for your invitations.
 This allows for design, proofing, and production as well as transit and response time to and from your guests.
 For day-of items, I recommend 6–12 weeks prior to the wedding.
 Now, I’m not saying that you need to have your guest list finalized twelve weeks before your wedding, but this gives your designer time to design your pieces.

 If you choose a semi-customizable wedding invitation suite from a custom stationery designer, the turnaround time falls somewhere between custom invitation design and pre-made design options.
 Many independent designers are one-person design houses and do not have the same production capabilities as big websites.
 We also put a lot of craft and care into fostering relationships with our clients and want to ensure a personal touch to your designs.